 If the smoke alarm goes off in your home, do you and your family have a fire escape plan?

-In 2011, fire departments responded to 370,000 home fires – and while not all home fires are preventable, creating a fire-prevention plan can reduce the risk of fire in your home.… Continue reading
+In 2011, fire departments responded to 370,000 home fires – and while not all home fires are preventable, creating a fire-prevention plan can reduce the risk of fire in your home.
+Check out the home fire prevention tips below to keep your home and family safe.
+Continue reading